Designed by Robert Trogman for FotoStar, either in 1962 based on

 The freebie Legrand (Rick Mueller, 1993, revised by

 Designed by Robert Trogman for FotoStar, either in 1962 based on a Belgian restaurant sign [Trogman], or in 1963, inspired by wood type initials spotted in a Belgian magazine.
 [Trogman] Comes in eight styles: regular, Italic, Black, Outline, Fancy, II Initials, III Initials, Raised Shadow (the latter four are caps-only).
 Complemented by a set of ornaments.
-Berthold Fototypes announced the regular and Raised Shadow in 1970 (also carried by Hollenstein), and lists six styles (w/o Black and Fancy) in their 1974 E1 catalog.
+The regular and Raised Shadow styles were carried by Berthold [1970 announcement] and Hollenstein [Hollenstein 1974].
+Berthold eventually listed six styles (w/o Black and Fancy).
+[Berthold 1974] Roberta III was available from Mecanorma [1973 catalog].

 Lettergraphics showed a face that’s very similar to Roberta (regular) in a 1966 ad.
 It’s listed in their 1968 catalog as Lautrec.
 The same face is shown in Castcraft’s Enyclopedia (1978) under the alias Platinum.